jackiehjm/stx-docs/doc/source/updates/kubernetes/software-upgrades.rst

 temporarily downgrading the host, addressing the issues and then upgrading the host again, or in some cases by replacing the node.

 In extremely rare cases, it may be necessary to abort an upgrade.
 This is a last resort and should only be done if there is no other way to address the issue within the context of the upgrade.
-There are two cases for doing such an
+There are two scenarios for doing such an
 abort:

 .. _software-upgrades-ul-dqp-brt-cx: